rasterio/rasterio/docs/configuration.rst

         for key, val in options.items():
             gdal.SetConfigOption(key, None)

-Rasterio uses an element of Python syntax, the ``with`` statement, to make this even better.
+This is better, but has a lot of boilerplate.
+Rasterio uses elements of Python syntax, keyword arguments and the ``with`` statement, to make this cleaner and easier to use.

 Rasterio
 --------